valleymetro/ratis/Readme.md

 Gem installation
 -------------------
-  1. Ensure you have an SSH identity with permission for the authoritylabs organisation on github.
+  1. Ensure that an SSH identity with permission for the *authoritylabs* organisation on github is available to Bundler.
   1. Include the gem in your Gemfile thus:

         gem 'ratis', :git => 'git@github.com:authoritylabs/ratis.git'

-  1. Add the following (Valley Metro specific) configuration block to an initializer (config/environment/RAILS_ENV.rb for a Rails app)
+  1. Add the following (Valley Metro specific) configuration block.

+     This must happen before Ratis is `require`d (before `Rails::Initializer.run` in a Rails app).

         require 'ratis/config'
         Ratis.configure do |config|